Umurundi Airlines is a privately owned airline headquartered on the grounds of Melchior Ndadaye International Airport (BJM) in Bujumbura, Burundi.

 Service Details

-Umurundi Airlines mostly operates as a low cost carrier (LCC), although some of its services on longer distance flights to and from Europe, North America and Asia are more hybrid in nature.
 Most regional flights are operated using the Airbus A220.
 All intercontinental routes, as well as a few high traffic regional routes, are served by Airbus A321 aircraft.
-All aircraft of each type are configured identically, so all cabin crews are trained to work interchangeably with either aircraft type.
-Flight crews, however, can only fly only one type or the other, although there are a few flight crews rated to fly either type and thus enjoy better pay.
+All aircraft of each type are configured identically, so all cabin crews can work interchangeably with either aircraft type.
+Flight crews, however, can only fly only one type or the other, although a few flight crews are rated to fly either type, and thus enjoy better pay.

 The airline offers two classes of seating and service: 1) Standard Class, a basic economy class offering available on all aircraft; and 2) Prime Class, a premium economy class product available only on the A321 aircraft.